insight-creative/Insight-Creative-2021/content/work/washington-island-ferry-line-branding/index.md

     - industry: Travel & Tourism
 intro:
   heading: Rebranding an anchored identity
   copy: "<p>A business that set sail in 1940, the Washington Island Ferry has been a thriving and vital conduit to island life and tourism for decades.
-After years of promoting the island and its sole source of transportation under a well-established brand, the Washington Island Ferry crew entrusted Insight to create a new brand that reflects their modern operations, but also respects their rich history with the Island community.
+After years of promoting the island and its sole source of transportation under a well-established brand, the Washington Island Ferry crew entrusted Insight to create a new brand that reflects their modern operations but also respects their rich history with the Island community.
 A revamped logo, website, jingle and brochure—complemented by ongoing social media—launched right on the cusp of Washington Island’s busy season, providing fresh momentum for many successful voyages to come!</p>"
 provided_services:
   services:
     - service: Content